Are you wondering how to tell if grass is dormant or dead?

 Of course, diagnosing lawn problems is not exactly a simple feat.
 That’s because there are multiple problems that could cause a lawn to die and it’s not unheard of for a lawn to experience more than one of these at once.

-Of course, these are just 3 possibilities amongst many.
-Lawn problems can also be caused by a lack of sun, soil health problems, misapplication of lawn care products, improper irrigation, an infestation of weeds, or more.
+Some of the common lawn problem culprits include lawn disease, surface-feeding insects, and lawn grubs.
+But lawn problems can also be caused by a lack of sun, soil health problems, misapplication of lawn care products, improper watering, an infestation of weeds, and many other potential problems.

-The key is to get a proper diagnosis so that any necessary treatments can be implemented.
+With so many possibilities, it’s important to get a proper diagnosis from a lawn care professional.
+You’ll want to make sure that you are implementing the right solution.
 After all, your lawn is likely still living in some areas and you don’t want these spots to succumb to the same problems.
 You also don’t want to restore your turf only to have the same disease, pest, or other problem to start all over again.

-Can I Bring my Dead Lawn Back to Life?
+Can I Bring My Deadline Lawn Back to Life?

 Now that you understand the importance of getting to the bottom of your lawn problems so that you’re not stuck in an endless cycle, let’s talk about how you can get healthy, green grass growing again.